 Apple Watch Series 3 review

-Welcome to our Apple Watch Series 3 review, in which we check out the watch’s design and new features, put it through rigorous performance and battery tests, and rate it for value for money.
+Welcome to our Apple Watch Series 3 review, in which we evaluate Apple’s new wearable.
+We check out the watch’s design and new features, put it through rigorous performance and battery tests, and rate it for value for money.
 If you reach a decision after reading this, you can buy from Apple or (on contract) from EE.

 It still feels like we’re quite early in the Apple Watch’s evolution as a product – we’re still at the iPhone 3GS stage, so to speak – but there is a danger that the company has already run out of things to fix.
 The Apple Watch Series 2 was in our view pretty close to perfect, solving all the issues we had with the original model, so for the Series 3 a new approach has been taken: rethinking what a smartwatch can do, and creating a new life for it as an independent device.